vikasrajaura/imgur-app/Readme.txt

 1. Import application and Start Maven application.
-2. Execute DbQueries.sql queries, however jpa will automatically create tables, need to insert test users using below queries
+2. The tables and data login credentilas will be automatically inserted, however jpa will automatically create tables, need to insert test users.
 3. We can use this swagger ui to test our api- http://localhost:8080/swagger-ui/index.html
 4. we have below username/password to login into system super/vik